Skip to main content

 The Susquehanna University Department of Education offers the following programs for teacher certification approved by the Pennsylvania Department of Education:

-Early childhood education (preK-4)
+Early childhood education (PK-4)

 Special Education PK-12